Valodya/JS-SDK-samples/nodejs/README.md

 # JS-SDK-samples/NodeJS
-Sample projects to demonstrate how to use Backendless JS-SDK with Nodejs
+Sample project to demonstrate how to use Backendless JS-SDK with Nodejs

 ###RT-Data
 It demonstrates how to use simple RealTime Collection